comanlab/technical-evaluations/choices/data-analysis.md

 4. Apply VADER’s sentiment intensity analyzer to every quote and use the scores to label each text as either positive, neutral, or negative.
 5. Return a chart that compares sentiment labels between characters' quotes in The Office.
 6. Return a chart that compares the distribution of sentiment scores between characters' quotes.
+7. _Challenge_: Compute the semantic similarity of quotes using [sentence-transformers](https://github.com/UKPLab/sentence-transformers) and the cosine similarity approach, then compare aggregate similarity scores bewteen Michael Scott and Dwight Schrute quotes.